 This post may contain affiliate links.
 For more information, read my disclosure policy.

 If you love cookies with nuts you will love this recipe!
 These Chocolate Chip Pecan Cookies are soft and gooey with lots of chocolate chips and pecans.
 Make them with pecans or use your favorite nuts instead!
+I guarantee this will be your favorite nutty chocolate chip cookies once you try the recipe.

 One thing I love about creating cookie recipes is that once you have a fantastic cookie base you can literally create countless cookie recipes by switching up the add-ins.
 And I’ve got a great one for you today: Chocolate Chip Pecan Cookies!

 These are basically my favorite chocolate chip cookie recipe with nuts added in.
 Specifically, pecans because they pair perfectly with the chocolate.
 The cookies have the best texture – soft and ooey-gooey from all the chocolate chips with loads of crunchy pecans.
-They really are the best pecan chocolate chip cookies!
+If you don’t like pecans you can substitute your favorite type of nuts, like walnuts.
+It’s easy to put your own nutty spin on these cookies (ha!)

 • You only need one bowl to make this chocolate chip pecan cookie recipe!
 You can also use a hand mixer or stand mixer – whichever you have will work.